oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

 description: "Dynamically change the namespaces that a running operator manages."
 ---

+### Contents

+TBD generate contents
+TBD check all relref into namespace-management to see if they reflect title changes

+### Overview

 An operator deployment must be configured to manage Kubernetes namespaces, and a number of Kubernetes resources must be present in a namespace before any WebLogic Server instances can be successfully